jeroenpeeters/jeroenpeeters-nl-articles/006-docker-network-containers.md

 ## Network Containers: A Scripted Approach

-To automatically create a Network Container for a given Docker container I've created a script tha does all of steps outlined previously.
+To automatically create a Network Container for a given Docker container I've created a script that performs all of the steps outlined previously.
 The script checks a running container for the exposed ports, and generates a simple iptables script.

 The script takes two parameters, the name of a running container and the name of the network interfaces.
 The latter is needed to correctly acquire an IP adress from DHCP.
-The script is simple as following:
+The script is simply called as following:

 ```bash
 create-network-container.sh web1 eth1